 Put your jam back in the pot and start over, it won’t take too long this time.
 Bring it to the boil and simmer it until a small amount placed on a cold plate wrinkles when you push it with your finger once it is cool.

-Add in pectin (the store kind)
+Add in (the store kind)

-Add in pectin (the natural kind)
+Add in (the natural kind)

 Remember to remove any bits and pieces before you bottle, or else it will make your jam bitter.
 If you don’t want the added hassle of removing the bits of pieces, put them all in an easy to remove muslin bag.

-Mix with pectin rich fruit jam
+Mix with rich jam